dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 ### Definite assignment
 Instance fields must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)).

-Definite assignment is required for explicit parameterless constructors as well.
+Definite assignment of instance fields is required within explicit parameterless constructors as well.
-Definite assignment _is not required_ for synthesized parameterless constructors.
+Definite assignment of instance fields _is not required_ within synthesized parameterless constructors.
 ```csharp
 struct S0
 {